Philippines-Mindanao (1971 – first combat deaths)

 The Philippine economy grew by 6.8 per cent in 2012 and 7.2 per cent in 2013 in the two strongest growth years since the 1950s.
 The U.S. government has funded development projects in the Philippines, building classrooms, medical clinics, roads, and wells.

-According to the Manila Bulletin, peace negotiations have already had a positive effect on the economy in the ARMM, with more investors willing to get involved in the region.
+According to the Manila Bulletin, peace negotiations had already had a positive effect on the economy in the ARMM, with more investors willing to get involved in the region.
 According to the Economist, between 2010 and 2014 investment in the Mindanao region, from the World Bank and other sources, increased more than sixfold.
 The government of President Aquino spent more on Mindanao in six years than his predecessors had in the previous 12 (The Economist, October 17, 2015).

 map: CIA Factbook